Quantum tricritical point emerging in the spin-boson model with two dissipative spins in staggered biases: Results and discussions

-However, as shown in Fig. \ref{QPT_s1_large} for two larger bias fields, $\partial E/\partial \alpha $ drops suddenly and $\partial ^{2}E/\partial \alpha ^{2}$ diverges at the transition point for all cases. \ This is typical characteristics of the 1st-order phase transitions. \ We have carefully checked many large bias fields, we have not found any signature of the 2nd-order phase transitions.
-Together with the observations in sub-Ohmic case in the last subsection, we can reach a conclusion that the antiferromagnetic bias field could not change the universality of continuous phase transitions including the KT ones in the 2SBM.
-We believe that this conclusion can be generalized to the finite even number dissipative spins in the antiferromagnetic bias field.
+Finally, combining with the observations in the sub-Ohmic case in the last subsection, we can reach a conclusion that the staggered biases can drive the original QPTs to the 1st-order ones in 2SBM with both Ohmic and sub-Ohmic baths directly, and could not change the universality of continuous phase transitions including the KT phase transitions.
+We believe that this conclusion can be generalized to the finite even number of dissipative spins in the staggered biases.

 The universality in the QuTP in the present model is also a challenging issue.
 According to the Landau theory, it should be different from those in other critical points.
 But it is difficult to use any numerical approaches to distinguish this isolated point from others.
 If the analytical treatment formulated from the Feynman path-integral representation of the partition function for the single SBM \cite{Leggett,map,berry,Kirchner} can be extended to this model, then it may be probable to clarify this issue.